 Wearing an appropriate pair of high-VLT goggles will make your night-time session much more enjoyable.
 Here are some of the benefits of wearing goggles at night:

-- Prevents the cold air from drying out your eyes.
+- They prevent the cold air from drying out your eyes.

-- Protects your eyes from debris such as snow, ice particles, and tree branches.
+- They protect your eyes from debris, such as snow, ice particles, and tree branches.

-- Blocks the wind from impairing your vision.
+- Goggles block the wind from impairing your vision.

 Now that we’ve cleared that up, why not explore some options for your next snowboarding (or skiing trip).
 Here are some great articles about ski destinations.